FryerTuck152/Universal-Roblox/README.md

 **License**

 Project is protected with GNU GPLv3 license.
 You can share and modify code, but author is not responsible for using this project.
 It can be shared, modified, but author doesn`t want code to be obfuscated, it must not be used for scamming or earning money.
+Issues are welcomed either in English or Russian.